 can give feedback on whether a door is opened, changes in humidity and even when a pipe has burst, so homeowners can do the necessary maintenance before a small leak turns into a big one, which could force them to make a claim on their houses warmed without the need for traditional heating systems are already here.
 So are robot vacuum cleaners.
 There’s plenty more to come, with a quiet revolution transforming how we live in our homes.

 We can look forward to more at-home leisure time in the future, thanks to the increase in labour-saving technology.
 However, as energy-efficient construction replaces familiar architecture, perhaps the home’s appearance will transform the most over the coming years.
-Stay rel="noopener noreferrer" tuned to see how this could affect your home insurance
+Stay tuned to see how this could affect your home insurance policy.

 Follow Sarah on Twitter @SMWarwick for more home design inspiration.